|Beyond the apostrophe!|

 18. New Locations

 An old tired story can be renewed.
-Produce a new story but gave it a more exotic location.
-Pictures from google maps and images also helped to make this transformation from the local to something more exotic and strange that presents new challenges for the actors in the story.
+Produce a new story by giving it a more exotic location.
+Pictures from Google maps and images also helped to make this transformation from the local to something more exotic and strange.
+The new environment presents innovative challenges for the actors in the story.

-We used animation software, sound effects and text, in order to create our own animated short stories.
+Use animation software, sound effects and text, in order to create our own animated short stories.
 This activity helps children to understand storyline or plotting techniques.